whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Popsugar-Must-Have-Subscription-Box-September-2015-Review-Coupon.md

 <DD>Value $42</DD>
 </DL>

-<p>This trio set consists of (1) a clear pouch that's TSA-friendly and perfectly holds your toiletries, (2) a drawstring bag for your intimates, and (3) another drawstring bag for your shoes.</p>
+<p>This trio set consists of (1) a clear pouch that's TSA-friendly and perfectly holds your toiletries, (2) a drawstring bag for your intimates, and (3) another drawstring bag for your shoes.
+See pictures below.</p>

 <center><a href="http://popsu.gr/vXrB" target="_blank">
 <img src="/images/PopsugarSep2015BagCollage.jpg" border="0" style="border:none;max-width:100%;" alt="Hudson + Bleecker Travel Trio" />